 Los Angeles Cleantech Corridor & Green District Competition/2010

 Imagining an innovative urban vision for the recently designated Los Angeles Cleantech district in downtown Los Angeles was the focus of SCI-Arc's Future Initiatives program.
-Under the direction of faculty member Peter Zellner and David Bergman, the post-professional degree program has once again partnered with The Architect's Newspaper to sponsor its latest open ideas competition, Los Angeles Cleantech Corridor & Green District Competition.
+Under the direction of design faculty Peter Zellner and David Bergman, the post-professional degree program partnered with The Architect's Newspaper to sponsor its latest open ideas competition, Los Angeles Cleantech Corridor & Green District Competition.

 The competition asked architects, landscape architects, designers, engineers, urban planners, students and environmental professionals to create an innovative urban vision for Los Angeles' Cleantech Corridor, a several-mile-long development zone on the eastern edge of downtown LA.
 It asked entrants to move beyond industrial uses—creating an integrated economic, residential, clean energy, and cultural engine for the city through architectural and urban strategies.